TimeblurStudio/Osmoscape/README.md

 [![npm](https://img.shields.io/badge/npm-v6.11.3-orange)]() [![node](https://img.shields.io/badge/node-10.17.0-orange)]() [![Yo](https://img.shields.io/badge/yo-v3.1-brightgreen)]()

 “OsmoScape” explores a graphical notation score, where data and graphs related to water have been arranged to form a sound score.
 The idea is that water recycles across the planet but carries forth the impressions of its environment.
 Therefore, the viewer via a webApp can read about the data and build a multi layered sound compositions constructed out of user engagement and can be shared over the Internet.
 Osmoscape is the culmination of three years of research, which seeks to explore a new way of archiving data, and sound that can be intuitively understood through a sound and data based interactions.

-This project is open-source and we plan for it to be accessible on most devices and platforms: Web, Desktop, iOS and Android
 More: https://nanditakumar.com/osmoscape/

+This project is open-source and, we plan for it to be accessible on most devices and platforms: Web, Desktop, iOS and Android.

 ## Usage